learn-co-curriculum/swift-gitHubOAuth-part2-lab/README.md

    * Receive response
    * Serialize JSON data using SwiftyJSON
    * Call `saveAccess(token:completionHandler:)` method
-   * If save succeeded, call the completion handler with the appropriate response.
+   * If save succeeded, call the completion handler of `startAccessTokenRequest(url:completionHandler:)` with the appropriate response.
    * Run the application using print statements accordingly to see that everything is working correctly.

 ### 5. Define the `getAccessToken()` method